AspiringDSer/COVID-19-SQL-Data-Exploration-Project/README.txt

 cleaned_owid_covid.csv              - csv output after I cleaned certain columns of the original dataset via Python owid-covid-data.csv                 - Original Dataset owid_covid_data_preprocessing.ipynb - Jupyter Notebook that explains the data preprocessing on the original dataset via Python
+CHANGELOG.md                        - All notable changes to this project will be documented in this file.